Finding the Right Sales Incentives: Commissions Aren’t Always Best

-The sun rises in the east, the taxman always gets his slice, and sales people are paid commissions.
-That’s simple, unavoidable reality, right?
+The sun rises in the east, the taxman always gets his slice, and salespeople are paid commissions.
+That’s a simple, unavoidable reality, right?

 What Were They Thinking?

 “ThoughtWorks is kind of a crazy organization,” admits Adrian Jones, the company’s vice president of global sales.
 Likening his employer to hippie ice cream makers Ben & Jerry’s in its pre-acquisition days, Jones explains that the firm’s chairman Roy Singham is passionate about social justice and sustainability.

 “Revenue is the oxygen of the company.
 It’s what helps the company to live.
 It’s not the objective of the company,” he says.
 But it’s not just idealism that drove ThoughtWorks to bin commissions.
 There was also a business case for the radical shift.

 From Clueless to Collaborators

 The software industry, as Jones sees it, is changing.
 As software eats the world, selling it becomes less about convincing potential customers of its potential and more about collaborating on the best solutions possible.

 Previously, he explains, “software was forging new markets.
 Each year was exploring new areas of a business that could be automated, and while we still have huge innovation in the industry, basically everyone’s wired, IT solutions touch every part of the business.
 What purchasers of software and hardware need now is very different to what they needed before.”